solswords/herdtools7/asllib/acl2/README.md

     (assign :fname "mytest.asl.lsp")
     (ld "run-interactive.lsp")

-Some example proofs showing the correctness of ASL stdlib functions are in proofs/stdlib/.
+Proofs showing the correctness of the ASL stdlib functions are in proofs/stdlib/.
+They can be run using `make` in that directory.

 The script `bin/run-acl2asl.sh` takes an asl file as an argument, uses aslref to write out the AST object, then runs the interpreter on that